 Rians – Artigues

 The old Rians station sits on the north west edge of the village.
 From here, signage leads you on to the D3/D561 by-pass.
 Then, as you travel east out of Rians, the official signed route takes you along a paved section of old railway line, running south of, and parallel to, the D561.
 You can spot the signage on your right just after the gravelled waste recycling area where the Avenue du 19 Août 1944 joins the D561.
 The surface eventually becomes a dirt track, but in dry weather you can continue at least until the Route du Grand Hubac, where you can turn left to rejoin the D561, or continue another kilometre until the old line crosses the main road.
+This stretch is being upgraded in 2024.

 The signed route diverts from this course after 1 kilometre, taking you to the right and up a hill on a small road.
 This eventually leads back down again farther east until it joins the D561 via the D65 at Artigues.
 In all this route adds an extra kilometre to your journey, and involves significant hills.